srcclr/vscode-srcclr/README.md

 ## Extension Settings

+### Agent Profile

 Override the following configuration property either in your User or Workspace settings (Press cmd+p and enter `> settings.json`).

 * `srcclr.profile`: profile to use when scanning.
-View ~/.srcclr.yml for the list of profiles available
+View ~/.srcclr.yml for the list of profiles available.
+Leave this empty to use the default profile.